Andrew Downes’ Symphonies

 Jan was very excited to introduce the Symphony to the Wind Band and they worked hard on it.
 Unfortunately the conductor did not feel they could do it justice in a public performance, so they only played it in rehearsal.

 Consequently, the premiere of the Symphony was given on 9th December 1997 in the Adrian Boult Hall, Birmingham, with Guy Woolfenden conducting the Birmingham Conservatoire Concert Wind Band.
-The Native American flute part was played by flute student Rebecca Massey, who learnt the Native American flute especially for the performance, and also for Andrew’s Native American Flute concerto, which Andrew composed in 1998.
+The Native American flute part was played by recorder student Rebecca Massey, who learnt the Native American flute especially for the performance, and also for Andrew’s Native American Flute concerto, which Andrew composed in 1998.

 Card from Guy Woolfenden: